rvkupper/8CC00_2/README.md

 # 8CC00_2

 ## Code
-This code consists of 7 python files:
+The code consists of 7 relevant python files which can be found in 'clusteringAndClassification':

 * **main.py**: the main code file with which the assignments were done.
 * **dataETL.py**: file containing functions for extraction, tranformation and loading of the data.
 These functions were specifically designed based on the format of the data that was provided for this project.